 A block connector is built into your radio.
 If you do not want to void the warranty, cut the wires or purchase an adaptor.
 Connect the power, backup power, and earth cables to the ones you have already prepared using the circuit diagram.
 To connect all power-source wires, isolated connectors should be used.

 Connect the main plug for your newly wired stereo.
 The AM/FM radio antenna will also be identified.
 It will be the only connector of its kind, naturally a round cable with a single prong sticking out of the center.
-Other devices, such as subwoofers, satellite radio, and CD changers, will have their plugs and may or may not work with your new head unit.
+Other devices, such as subwoofers, satellite radios, and CD changers, will have their plugs and may or may not work with your new head unit.

 Replacing the speaker cables is always a good idea.
 Choosing a speaker rated as suitable for the head unit ensures sound-deadening by adding mass to panels and absorbing vibration.
 Some classic vehicles may already have bespoke fitments hidden behind door trims; if not, you may need to cut the panels or fabricate your boxes.

 Through integrating digital signal processing in classic cars, which is a device that enables audio input and music to sound amazing.